 The biggest advantage to choosing an official Aeroplan credit card (as opposed to a fast but unofficial earner like the American Express Cobalt Card) is the perks package.

-The Amex Aeroplan Reserve and TD Aeroplan VIP provide a $100 NEXUS credit every 4 years and unlimited access for the cardholder and 1 guest to Maple Leaf Lounges whenever you fly Air Canada or Air Canada Rouge.
-You’ll get 1 free night’s stay whenever you book 3 nights with Aeroplan points, or 2 free nights when you book 6.
+The American Express Aeroplan Reserve Card and TD Aeroplan Visa Infinite Privilege Card provide a $100 NEXUS credit every 4 years and unlimited access for the cardholder and 1 guest to Maple Leaf Lounges whenever you fly Air Canada or Air Canada Rouge.
+You'll get 1 free night's stay when you book 3 nights with Aeroplan points, or 2 free nights when you book 6.

-The VIP Aeroplan credit cardholder experience also includes:
+The exclusive Aeroplan credit cardholder experience also includes:

 - Aeroplan perks: As long as your card remains in good standing, your Aeroplan points won't expire, you can roll over unused miles to next year, and you'll get 1 extra year to use any eUpgrades.

-- Avis car rental perks: You’ll get a free upgrade to the Avis President’s Club and all the benefits it entails, such as a 2-class upgrade, expedited service, and more.
+- Avis car rental perks: You'll get a free upgrade to the Avis President's Club and all the benefits that come with it, such as a 2-class upgrade, expedited service, and more.

 - Elite Status membership boosts: Get 1,000 miles and 1 flight added to your membership goals per $5,000 spent.